15 Best Running Trails In Las Vegas You Can Visit Today

 10. Sunset Park

-The 1.8-mile loop trail at Sunset Park is another great option for runners who want to escape the city while still being close to the action.
+The 1.8-mile loop trail at Sunset Park is another great option for running in Las Vegas if you want to escape the city while still being close to the action.

 The trail takes you around a scenic lake that’s home to ducks, geese, and other waterfowl, offering a peaceful respite from the hustle and bustle of Las Vegas.